Resilience and OFS

 the ability of a system, community or society exposed to hazards to resist, absorb, accommodate to and recover from the effects of a hazard in a timely and efficient manner, including through the preservation and restoration of its essential basic structures and functions

-Through resliency research and outreach, the University of Arkansas seeks to better understand our economic, social, and environmental systems and to support our community, both locally and globally in in an endevor to create a healthier, more resilient community.
+Through resiliency research and outreach, the University of Arkansas seeks to better understand our economic, social, and environmental systems and to support our community, both locally and globally in in an endeavor to create a healthier, more resilient community.
 We do this through many on and off campus projects in conjunction with the University of Arkansas Resiliency center, the University of Arkansas Community Design Center, and other community partners.

 This manual presents a graphic argument, illustrating the application of ecologically-based stormwater treatment technologies in urban contexts.